 Without it, you will eventually run down and burn out, which I know I’ve done quite a bit.

 Whatever amount of energy that goes into a system, there has to be an equal amount of energy coming out of that system.
 When you regulate yourself like this, maybe you can finally get some reprieve from that overwhelmed brain.

 Thanks for listening today.

 This really brought to light how much information our brain has at all times.
-We are all very brilliant and have so much up there it’s quite boggling to think about.
+I went from not believing there was enough to talk about to create one episode to creating two full episodes, with even more content for a third or a fourth one.
+Just goes to show how amazing our brains out.
+We have so much up there it’s quite boggling to think about.